 Preparing the ravioli

-- Using your Scanpan saute pan, bring a pan full of water to a low boil.
+Start by setting your Siemens Induction hob onto medium heat and bringing a pan full of water to a low boil in your Scanpan saute pan.
 Carefully toss in ravioli and cook for approximately three minutes